opreaadrian/opreaadrian.github.io/_posts/2015-11-27-Bite-sized-JavaScript-Array-push-and-pop.md

 This post is the first of a series of bite-sized(like the title states) posts aimed to first of all remind me what each method of the `Array` object does, and to also share this knowledge with anyone interested in the topic.
-The articles won't require more than a basic experience with JavaScript's syntax so absolute JavaScript beginners are welcome, too.
+The articles won't require more than a basic experience with JavaScript's syntax so absolute JavaScript beginners are welcomed, too.

 ## What's an array?